ycpcs/cs201-spring2019/index.md

 ## News

+* **Mar 21** &mdash; Two practice problems for Exam 2 have been posted to [CloudCoder](https://cs.ycp.edu/cloudcoder).
+I will be posting additional practice problems as time allows.
 * **Feb 11** &mdash; The due dates for Assignments 3&ndash;6 have been posted.
 [Assignment 3](assign/assign03.html) is due Friday, Feb 22nd.
 * **Jan 31** &mdash; [Assignment 2](assign/assign02.html) is due Friday, Feb 8th.
 * **Jan 30** &mdash; The [Tutoring](tutoring.html) page has been updated with information about in-class and evening tutoring.